 More than 30% of adults in Texas have high blood pressure, which is a common chronic health condition that increases your risk of heart failure and kidney disease.
 Though there are many effective treatments for managing high blood pressure, some people are unable to improve their numbers despite medical intervention.
-Board-certified Nephrologist, Sowmya Puthalapattu, MD, at Kingwood Kidney Associates specialize in the treatment of difficult to control high blood pressure.
-If you’re struggling to keep your blood pressure numbers in check, contact the office in Kingwood, Texas, by phone or online today.
+Board-certified Nephrologists, Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, at Kingwood Kidney Associates specialize in the treatment of difficult to control high blood pressure.
+If you’re struggling to keep your blood pressure numbers in check, contact the office in Humble, Texas, by phone or online today.

 High blood pressure, also called hypertension, is a chronic health condition in which the force of blood against your blood vessel walls is too high.